Man struck and killed on freeway after fleeing immigration agents, California official says

 “We extend our condolences for the individual and his family,” Feik said.

 The man's name was not immediately released pending the notification of family.
-The CHP said the crash is under investigation.
+The CHP said the crash, and the circumstances surrounding why the man was on the freeway, are under investigation.

+A vigil was planned for Friday by immigrant advocates, who denounced the widespread raids.

 Feik said he did not have information about the immigration operation or whether anyone was arrested.